Join our Discord Community

 Features

-• Step navigation with automatic boundary checking and validation
+• Step navigation with automatic boundary checking and comprehensive validation in React applications

-• Onboarding flows - Guide users through multi-step registration or setup processes
+• Onboarding sequences - Guide users through registration, setup, or tutorial flows built with TypeScript

-• Checkout processes - Navigate through cart, shipping, payment, and confirmation steps
+• Checkout processes - Navigate through cart, shipping, payment, and confirmation in JavaScript applications

-• Installation guides - Step-by-step software or configuration setup flows
+• Installation guides - Step-by-step software configuration or setup processes in React components

 API Reference